 Devizes needs a bypass.

 Traffic surveys conducted over several years suggest that it would not be justified or needed.
 80% of the traffic the origin and destination of the vehicle movement is Devizes.
-Of this about 20% is people driving around the town looking for a vacant “free” on street parking space.
+Of this about 20% is people driving around the town looking for a vacant “free” (as in not paid for) on street parking space.
 Only 20% of the traffic actually goes through the town.
 This has been determined by several ANPR based metro count studies over several years.
 Most commercial traffic uses the A4, A350 or the A338.

 The uncomfortable truth is that we as car users are the problem.